This guide was written for Michael Browne's courses. These include:

 – Problems?
 Send an email to memref @ marquette.edu.
 We'll work on your account as quickly as possible.

 For a company analysis, start by entering your company's name or ticker symbol in the top left search bar (look for the yellow arrow in the screenshot at right).
 By default it usually reads "Sample Layout - Market Monitoring"; just type over that.

 Once your company is found, you'll get a second menubar specific to the company.
 Here's what that looks like:

 The tabs you'll need to use are: Overview, Estimates, Financials, and Peers & Valuation.

 By default you start on the Overview tab; the active tab is always bright blue in color.
 Right below the menu bar you will see the Business Summary, a basic description of the company's business, and usually just one paragraph in length.
 Use this for the Company Overview in your report!
 (See the report outline above.)

 Below is more information about the information you should find on the remaining tabs.

 The Financials tab is where you will find the annual financials for your company.
+By default, you end up in the Financial Summary.
 Here's a screenshot showing what to look for: